 - Protect your ears in the workplace.
 Specially designed earmuffs that resemble earphones can protect your ears by bringing most loud sounds down to an acceptable level.
-Foam, pre-formed, or custom-molded earplugs made of plastic or rubber also can effectively protect your ears from damaging noise.
+Foam, pre-formed or custom-molded earplugs made of plastic or rubber also can help protect your ears from damaging noise.

 - Have your hearing tested.
 Consider regular hearing tests if you work in a noisy environment.
 Regular testing of your hearing can provide early detection of hearing loss.
 Knowing you've lost some hearing means you're in a position to take steps to prevent further hearing loss.